anna-boser/ET_agriculture/README.md

         * 1_intermediate: create data in **data/intermediate**
             * 1_CDL_code_dictionary.R: create the code dictionary for crop types
             * 2_study_area_shapefiles.R: create the ag and counterfactual shapefiles
-            * *3_consistent_grid.R*: create one consistent 70m grid for all data to be resampled to.
+            * 3_consistent_grid.R: create one consistent 70m grid for all data to be resampled to.
             * 4_elevation_aspect_slope.R: create rasters of elevation, aspect, and slope from NED sampled to the consistent grid.
+            * 5_soils.R: crate a raster for the storie index resampled to the consistent grid
         * 2_for_analysis: create data in **data/for_analysis**
             * *1_county_land_cover*
             * *2_CDL+ECOSTRESS*